biado/MetaDataCube-Client_2024/src/README.md

 - Same in *GetCellStateService* **getAllMedias**.
 - Then, depending on the case you need for display in HTML, add the extension in one of the existing elements or create a new one in the HTML files of components *CellsDisplayComponent*, *CellStateSingleComponent*, *CellStateGridComponent*.

+###  Change the URL of the image path (or delete it)

+For current images (present in /assets/images), the current database did not contain the exact path.
+So we had to add this.

+We add, in the ***cell-state.components.ts* (line 44)** and ***cell-display.component.ts* (lines 128, 145 and 160)**, the path (raw code) before the url coming from the database (unless the url is a spotify or youtube url).

+We add, in the cell-state.components.ts (line 44) and cell-display.component.ts (lines 128, 145 and 160), the path (raw code) before the url coming from the database (unless the url is a spotify or youtube url).

+**Warning** : an angular interface is running on the browser.
+If you want to access files locally, you must put them in the/assets/ folder of the interface, otherwise angular will not be able to access them.
+Several solutions: store the elements on the net, create a server with api that just returns the objects (not on functions) or then find a way to allow angular to access the rest of the computer.